skrcode/jaipilot-cli/README.md

 # JAIPilot CLI

-**JAIPilot CLI is a code safety harness for AI-assisted Java delivery.**
+**JAIPilot - Test Harness for applications.
+Deploy with confidence.**

 JAIPilot helps Java teams generate or repair JUnit tests when code changes put coverage and release confidence at risk.
 It is designed for Maven-based Java projects that use JaCoCo to verify coverage and need a reliable way to protect existing behavior as more code is produced by AI tools like Cursor and Claude Code.